 Neighborhood Tour Guides will be responsible for providing neighborhood and residence hall tours to MSU guests, prospective students, and their parents, focusing on spaces in which our students live and learn.
 During the summer, tour guides are primarily responsible for residence hall tours during Academic Orientation and Parent Orientation programs.
 Residence hall tours include: student rooms; study and computer lab space; neighborhood engagement centers and tutoring locations; health and fitness locations; classrooms and auditoriums; service centers; laundry facilities; dining rooms and community kitchens.
 Neighborhood tour guides will touch on specific points related to these areas of student life as each guest should gain a greater knowledge of the on-campus living experience during their tour.

-Resident Assistant Positions (click here for more information)
+Resident Assistant Positions - Application Currently Closed (click here for more information)

 - Brody Neighborhood